msychung/FUSE-2020/README.md

 ### Installation & Usage
 Following a download or clone of this repository to your local machine, please ensure `BioLogic.py` remains within the same folder as all analysis files to run.
 (Some of) The code depends on the `galvani` (see below) package's BioLogic module, and will not run without it.

+All files require identification of a path to which a folder of .mpr (or sometimes .txt) files are stored.
+The data for this project was collected using [EC-Lab Software](https://www.biologic.net/support-software/ec-lab-software/ "EC-Lab"), and may be hard to reproduce without similar software.
+Due to the virtual nature of the project, the data used was collected externally to the internship, and hence may not be circulated in the public domain.
+However, all data contained information for the working electrode potential (V), time (s), and sometimes current (mA).
+This was collected during Lithium plating on various electrodes, using the constant voltage hold method across different timescales and constant voltages.

 ## Built With

 * [Python](https://github.com/python/cpython "GitHub Python page")